GStreamer/gstreamer/markdown/design/clocks.md

 core or from a streaming thread.
 The application should be prepared for this.

-A GstClockID that has been unscheduled cannot be used again for any wait operation.
+A `GstClockID` that has been unscheduled cannot be used again for any wait operation.

 It is possible to perform a blocking wait on the same ID from multiple threads.
 However, registering the same ID for multiple async notifications is not possible, the callback will only be called once.

-None of the wait operations unref the GstClockID, the owner is responsible for unreffing the ids itself.
+None of the wait operations unref the `GstClockID`, the owner is responsible for unreffing the ids itself.
 This holds true for both periodic and single shot notifications.
 The reason being that the owner of the ClockID has to keep a handle to the ID to unblock the wait on